Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 At a working level, your checklist needs to do three jobs.
 First, it must confirm whether submission is required for the planned works.
 Second, it must identify the exact drawings, calculations, forms, and endorsements needed.
 Third, it must verify consistency across the entire package before lodgment.

 A common problem is assuming that drawing production alone is the submission.
 It is not.
-The authority review depends on coordination between architectural intent, fire protection systems, means of escape, compartmentation, occupancy use, and the professionals responsible for the design.
+The authority review depends on coordination between architectural intent, fire protection systems, means of escape, compartmentation, occupancy use, and the professionals responsible for the design, with the Singapore Civil Defence Force as the reviewing authority under the civil defence force SCDF framework, so the checklist should also confirm compliance with fire safety regulations and fire safety standards.
 If one document says one thing and another drawing suggests something else, the submission can stall even if every file has technically been uploaded.

 For that reason, the best checklist is built around submission logic, not just file names.
-It should confirm the project description, code basis, existing approved condition where relevant, proposed changes, affected fire safety provisions, and the responsible Qualified Person or specialist consultant involved in each part of the design.
+It should confirm the project description, code basis, including the applicable fire code, existing approved condition where relevant, proposed changes, affected fire safety provisions, the fire safety plans, the main necessary documents and supporting documents required for the submission process, and the responsible Qualified Person or specialist consultant involved in each part of the design.

-Scope comes first before any SCDF submission requirements checklist
+Scope comes first before any Singapore Civil Defence Force submission requirements checklist

-Before assembling documents, define the exact scope with precision.
+Before assembling documents, define the exact scope with precision, and an initial consultation with the qualified person or other building professionals can help ensure compliance early.
 This sounds obvious, but it is where many projects lose time.
 A tenant fit-out may appear simple until the works affect exit widths, travel distance, fire-rated walls, sprinkler coverage, smoke control, or occupant load.
 At that point, the submission package becomes more than a floor plan exercise.

-The first check is whether the project involves new works, additions and alterations, change of use, fire protection modification, regularization of unauthorized works, or a compliance-driven rectification.
-Each path can trigger different supporting requirements.
+The first check is whether the project involves additions and alterations, change of use, fire protection modification, regularization of unauthorized works, a compliance-driven rectification, or a new building and other building works in new constructions.
+Different scopes can trigger different submission procedures and plan approval paths.
 Existing building conditions also matter.
 If prior approvals are incomplete or the record drawings do not match site conditions, the submission team may need to establish a verified as-built basis before progressing.

 Core documents typically required